jethornton/flexgui/docs/source/hal.rst

 Step by Step
 ------------

+.. note:: This example is for a QPushButton

-You can use a QPushButton, QPushButton with checkable selected, QCheckBox or QRadioButton for a HAL output control.
+You can use a QPushButton as a momentary output or with checkable selected for a toggle type output or, QCheckBox or QRadioButton for a HAL output control.

 Drag the widget into the GUI and the widget can have any name you like.
 Names are not used by Flex GUI for HAL controls.